Joined Infineum in 2005

 Typical day at Infineum

-As a Deployment Technologist, I am the key technical customer interface, so a typical day for me is driven by customer requests and projects.
-Activities and projects that are not specific to an individual customer are another key element of this role.
-All of those can vary from product recommendations, tailoring of existing technologies to the development of new formulations as well as designing and running test programmes to show product performance against industry and OEM specifications.
-This may also require interaction with various other functions and groups within Infineum like Sales, Industrial Liaison, and Development.
+In my previous role as a Deployment Technologist, I was the key technical customer interface, so a typical day for me was driven by customer requests and projects.
+Activities and projects that were not specific to an individual customer were another key element of this role.
+All of those could vary from product recommendations, tailoring of existing technologies to the development of new formulations as well as designing and running test programmes to show product performance against industry and OEM specifications.
+This sometimes also required interaction with various other functions and groups within Infineum such as Sales, Industrial Liaison, and Development.

 Being stretched by the technology.
-It’s an ongoing learning process for me at the moment and while there are frustrations, these are far outweighed by the satisfaction in the learning and mastering of something new.
+It was an ongoing learning process for me and while there were frustrations, these were far outweighed by the satisfaction in the learning and mastering of something new.